Content Marketing

 Interlinking, Backlinks & “Second Brain” Features

 Obsidian is centered around [[links]] that connect one markdown file to another and are also backlinks.
 In the long run, these local links become a network of your thoughts.
-The research that is done on note-taking suggests that making such links and also using them helps in learning and memory because it is a way of processing the ideas actively.
+Research on note-taking suggests that making such links and using them helps with learning and memory because it is a way of actively processing ideas.

-Notion has the feature of @ mentions between pages and blocks, by which people can move from a certain block in the meeting notes to the related tasks or docs.
-These links maintain the team collaboration at the level of the flow and facilitate knowledge management to grow across the groups.
+Notion supports @ mentions between pages and blocks, allowing people to move from a specific block in the meeting notes to related tasks or docs.
+These links maintain team collaboration at the level of the flow and facilitate knowledge management across the groups.

 Brainstorming, Research & Idea Development